Thanks a lot,

 There’s an added layer of complexity with HIV and it involves different testing circumstances.
 Most states offer both confidential and anonymous HIV testing.
 However, some states only offer confidential testing services.
 Confidential testing means that your results are connected to your name — other identifying information will go into your medical record and may be shared with your health care provider and insurance company.
 However, you’re still protected by state and federal privacy laws, so your name cannot be released to state or local agencies without your permission.
 Furthermore, an insurance company can’t rescind your coverage for being tested or testing positive for HIV.
 If you test positive on a confidential test, it is reported to the state and local health department for the purposes of public health surveillance.
 At the state level, only public health personnel have access to this information to understand rates of HIV in the state.
 The state health department then removes personal information about you to share with the CDC, so they can track national public health trends.
 This information is not shared with anyone else.
 The other testing option, if you don’t want the result to be connected to your name, is an anonymous test.
 When you take an anonymous HIV test, a unique identifier is assigned to the results so that you can access them, but your name isn’t revealed.
 This result is reported just as a "notifiable" disease is reported — without any personal identification attached.

 One other thing to keep in mind before you get tested is that test sites may have different privacy rules and some aren’t bound by HIPAA regulations.
 It might be a good idea to check out what their rules and regulations are before selecting a test site.
-For more information regarding confidential versus anonymous HIV testing, check out the AIDS.gov.
+For more information regarding confidential versus anonymous HIV testing, check out Planned Parenthood's Where to Get Tested for HIV.
 You can also contact your local health department or go to the CDC’s GetTested website to learn more about the confidential and anonymous STI test sites in your area.

 Hope this helps you make a decision about getting tested!Alice!